mbanting/meteor-cordova-accounts-resume/README.md

 Ensures users stay authenticated on a Meteor Cordova app, even if the user switches apps or the device shuts down.

+## Prerequisites

+This version requires Meteor 1.2+ due to its use of NPM to pull in Cordova plugins.
+If using a prior Meteor version, use version 0.9.2 of this package.

 ## Installation

 ```